Women lying on bed white sheets in fetal position hands covering face

-Understanding the 5 Stages of Grief After a Breakup
+Feeling Broken After a Breakup?
+Understanding the 5 Stages of Grief

 If you are experiencing the ache and heartbreak of a relationship ending, you might find comfort in understanding the psychological and emotional journey through the ‘Five Stages of Grief’.

-However, it is important to remember that every breakup is unique, and no one follows a linear path through grief.
-In fact, we often move between these stages in different orders, can cycle through stages several times, and can even feel like we’re in two stages at once.
+It is important to remember however that every breakup is unique, and no one follows a linear path through grief.
+We often move between these stages in different orders, can cycle through stages several times, and can even feel like we’re in two stages at once.

 During this stage, it’s important to be kind to yourself.
 You might not be ready to fully accept the situation immediately, and that’s okay.
 It’s just your mind’s way of protecting you from the pain.
 Give yourself space to slowly make sense of what’s happened.